T-PYTHON-OCT-23/UNIT-PROJECT-3/README.md

 ## Edit the README.md file to include (include the info at the top):
-- Project Name : Event Managment System
+- Project Name : Evento Project
-- Project Description : An Online platform that assists users to explore events and book online in various fields.
+- Project Description : Evento is a website where you can explore events, make online reservations, and register all in one place.
-- Features list : Registration / Booking Online / Events schedule / Explore various events
+- Features list :
+1-Registration
+2-Booking Online
+3-You can add reviews on events / share it on public / you can see others reviews 4-You can favour events
+5-Explore various events from newset t

 ## Create a Project of your own choosing